-This course is a study of the philosophy, principles and methods of mentoring adults who have varying levels of training.
+A study of the philosophy, principles and methods of mentoring adults who have varying levels of training.
 Emphasis will be on the role of mentors as facilitators of adult learning while simultaneously addressing the needs of children, parents, and other staff.
-Prerequisite: Department approval
+Prerequisite: Department approval.